redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

-One of the things you may notice about ``rpmbuild`` is that it expects the directory structure created in a certain way and for various items suck as source code to exist within the context of that directory stucture.
-Luckily, this is the same directory structue that was setup by the ``rpmdev-setuptree`` utility that we used previously to setup our RPM workspace and we have been placing files in the correct place through out the duration of the guide.
+One of the things you may notice about ``rpmbuild`` is that it expects the directory structure created in a certain way and for various items suck as source code to exist within the context of that directory structure.
+Luckily, this is the same directory structure that was setup by the ``rpmdev-setuptree`` utility that we used previously to setup our RPM workspace and we have been placing files in the correct place through out the duration of the guide.